 Other popular names for the pawpaw include prairie banana and wild banana, because of their tropical taste.
 The American pawpaw should not however be confused with the papaya, which is often called pawpaw.

 The tree can reach heights of up to 35 meters, so don’t expect all fruit to be within picking distance!
 It has large, rather simply shaped leaves and produces deep red/purple flowers in the spring.
-The fruits are usually no larger than 15cm, with a slight yellow, spring green color, to deep brown.
-Each fruit contains a dense and sweet edible flesh, with half inch black seeds embedded within.
+The fruits are usually no larger than 15cm, with a slightly yellow, spring green color, to deep brown.
+Each fruit contains dense and sweet edible flesh, with half-inch black seeds embedded within.

 Edible parts and other uses

 For any fruits out of reach, gently shaking the tree is a great way to loosen any fruits hanging on.
-But take care of the falling yield!
-Pawpaws are slightly on the large size, so make sure children are standing well back.
+But take care of the falling fruit!
+Pawpaws are pretty big, so make sure children are standing well back.

 The fruiting season will be over quickly.
 So to ensure you can enjoy pawpaws throughout the rest of the year, be sure to freeze a batch.
-Scoop out the flesh and remove the seeds, then seal in air tight containers.
-These can be pulled out whenever a delicious fruit pudding or bake is required.
+Scoop out the flesh and remove any seeds, then seal it inside an air-tight container.
+You can grab it out of the freezer and thaw it whenever a delicious fruit pudding or bake is required.